4balage4/4balage4/README.md

 ![Header](./github-header-image.png)

-I'm a Web Developer from Slovakia, currently enjoying the life in Kenya, Nairobi. 🦓🦁🐘🐆🦏.
+I'm a Web Developer from Slovakia, currently enjoying life in Nairobi, Kenya. 🦓🦁🐘🐆🦏.

-I started my career as a professional online poker player, poker coach and built an online poker coaching business.
+I started my career as a professional online poker player, poker coach, and built an online poker coaching business.

-A decade later, after achieving so much, I found myself asking, 'What’s the next adventure🏔️?
+A decade later, after achieving my goals, I asked, 'What’s the next adventure🏔️?
 And that’s how my journey in web development began.

-Today, I focus on my own projects, continuous learning.
-However I am always open for new challenges!
+Today, I focus on my own projects and continuous learning.
+However, I am always open to new challenges!